Critical behavior of ferromagnets CrI3, CrBr3, CrGeTe3, and anti-ferromagnet FeCl2: a detailed first-principles study: Computational model

 In this section, we provide the details of our computational model, detailing how we construct the Heisenberg Hamiltonian to obtain the $J$ parameters.
 We provide the details regarding the Monte-Carlo simulations we employ to simulate the phase transition using the parameterized Heisenberg Hamiltonian.

 We calculate the critical temperature from first-principles DFT calculations without any input from experiments.
 Our method treats both magnetic and geometric anisotropy simultaneously, which is not possible using the methods which use direct energy difference~\cite{approach_1, CrI_bad, CrGeTe_bad}.
 Moreover, as discussed in Ref.~\cite{S_problem}, the daunting task of modeling helimagnetic configurations, \ie comparing energies of magnetic configurations with a different magnetic axis, is included in our method.
-Although our approach is computationally more expensive than the simple mean-field estimates, it is much cheaper compared to methods like dynamical mean-field theory (DMFT)~\cite{DMFT}.
-It is significantly more accurate, yielding very good results for magnetic materials having FM or anti-ferromagnetic ground state, as shown in section~\ref{s:Curie_temp}.